Evertt/Slade/README.md

 # Slade
-PHP templating engine inspired by Slim
+A PHP templating engine inspired by Slim

 Clone this repository, then run `composer dump-autoload` and you should be good to go.